python/cpython/Doc/library/email.policy.rst

 pre-created :class:`Policy` instances.
 In addition to a :const:`default` instance, there are instances tailored for certain applications.
 For example there is an :const:`SMTP` :class:`Policy` with defaults appropriate for generating output to be sent to an SMTP server.
-These are listed :ref:`below
+These are listed `below
 <Policy Instances>`.

 In general an application will only need to deal with setting the policy at the